 Social Security disability benefits are paid to 9 million people, including:

 For the average wage earner with a family, SSDI benefits are equivalent to a $580,000 disability insurance policy.
-For low-wage earners, SSDI replaces approximately 61 percent of past earnings.
-For medium-wage earners, the replacement rate is approximately 42 percent.
+SSDI replaces about one-half of the past earnings of a median beneficiary.

 Profile of Disabled-Worker Beneficiaries: